jaspector

 International Code Council (ICC) construction valuation table incorporated into fee schedule (Chapter 150, Section 150.17); updated annually on January 1.
 For alterations and structures not covered by ICC table: fair market value of labor and materials.

-Fees change.
-Verify current amounts at the official fee schedule (effective 2022).
+Fees change periodically.
+Confirm at the official fee schedule ↗ (effective 2022) before budgeting.

 Required for new construction, additions, alterations, and repairs to residential structures, commercial buildings, accessory structures, and sign installation